KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-FF-code-injector by shin10](https://github.com/shin10/MMM-FF-code-injector)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FF-code-injector.js`: Replace it with `MagicMirror²`.

 ## [MMM-FF-digital-rain by shin10](https://github.com/shin10/MMM-FF-digital-rain)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FF-digital-rain.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-FF-digital-rain.css`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `MMM-FF-digital-rain.scss`: Replace it with `MagicMirror²`.

 ## [MMM-FF-Evan-Roth-Red-Lines by shin10](https://github.com/shin10/MMM-FF-Evan-Roth-Red-Lines)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-FF-Evan-Roth-Red-Lines.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-FF-Evan-Roth-Red-Lines.css`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `MMM-FF-Evan-Roth-Red-Lines.scss`: Replace it with `MagicMirror²`.

 ## [MMM-FF-Genius-Lyrics by shin10](https://github.com/shin10/MMM-FF-Genius-Lyrics)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-FF-Genius-Lyrics.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `lyricsFetcher.js`: Replace it with `MagicMirror²`.